 In Germany, in addition to the youth academies, FCs' financials are also under examination as part of the DFL's yearly licensing procedure (DFL, 2021b, pp. 19-41).
 Financial insights are important factors for evaluating the FCs' capabilities of maintaining the professional team activities and, amongst others, include the analyses of income statements and balance sheets (LITTKEMANN, OLDENBURG-TIETJEN, & HAHN, 2014).
-Some researchers have argued that FCs are not mainly concerned with earning significant profits but rather with ensuring constant survival by any means (e.g. Andrews & Harrington, 2016).
+Some researchers have argued that FCs are not mainly concerned with earning significant profits but rather with ensuring constant survival by any means (e.g. ANDREWS & HARRINGTON, 2016).
 Generally, this survival can be guaranteed either by operating profitably and thereby being able to react to unexpected developments or by having an investor on board who balances out potential losses.
 However, the UEFA Financial Fair Play Regulations, now called UEFA Club Licensing and Financial Sustainability Regulations, which are relevant for all clubs competing in international competitions and therefore play a vital role for the majority of Bundesliga clubs, have comprised a "break even" clause since 2014 (UEFA, 2015, 2022).
 This clause "require[s] clubs to balance their spending with their revenues and restricts clubs from accumulating debt".
 Capital from owners or related parties can only limitedly compensate for operating losses.
 Therefore, operating sustainably in financial terms is a necessity for FCs and provides them with the ability to make investments in team and infrastructure, which ultimately improves sporting success.
 UEFA's regulation will be even more tight starting with the 2022/23 season.
 The newly introduced regulatory adjustments in the UEFA Club Licensing and Financial Sustainability Regulations have come into force in June 2022.
 There will be gradual implementation over three years to allow clubs the necessary time to adapt and realign their financial strategy (UEFA, 2022).

 Partly due to its own rigorous licensing procedure, the Bundesliga is considered one of the most stable European football leagues in terms of financial sustainability (LITTKEMANN ET AL., 2014, p.
 1).
 The revenue and expenditure components of the income statement and their year-on-year development are illustrated in Figure 3 and Figure 4, respectively.
-Overall, the Bundesliga clubs accumulated revenues of €3.48 billion in the 2020/21 season, which is 8,6% less than in the first season impacted by Covid-19 (2019/20) and 13,6% less than in the record season 2018/19.
-The downturn is driven by the full impact of the COVID-19 pandemic, which was severely hitting club revenues throughout the season, especially due to the ghost game setting but also due to a general downturn of the market.
-Matchday revenues (-94%) were basically non-existent, while advertising revenues (-6%), merchandising revenue (-1%) as well as revenue from transfers (-21%) deteriorated as well.
-Even though media receipts were solidly increasing by 11% in total, these additional revenues could not offset the overall decline.
+Overall, the Bundesliga clubs accumulated revenues of €3.61 billion in the 2021/22 season, which is 3,9% more than in the second season impacted by Covid-19 (2020/21), but still 10,4% less than in the record season 2018/19.
+Even though the pandemic hit club financials full-force, the slight upturn is driven by the re-opening stadiums towards the end of the season.
+Matchday and advertising revenues increased again (+40%), whereas revenue from broadcasting (-17%) deteriorated significantly due to the new broadcasting deal kicking in with the 2021/22 season.

-Figure 3: Bundesliga Revenue Mix 2020/21 (own illustration, based on DFL (2022b, 2021a)
+Figure 3: Bundesliga Revenue Mix 2021/22 (own illustration, based on DFL (2023b, 2022a)